-With the end of 2022, CYBER1 is continuing to implement its strategic objectives for 2023, building on the progress achieved on the four growth priorities.
+With the end of 2023, CYBER1 is continuing to implement its strategic objectives for 2024, building on the progress achieved on the four growth priorities.
 The company's vision is to create the world's most resilient cyber security environments for our customers and our strategy will enable our clients to be ready to handle the latest threats.
-My thanks to all our stakeholders, especially our shareholder base for your continued support throughout 2022.
-We have achieved the first stage in our strategic plans and look forward to further unlocking the commercial potential of the business, whilst laying the foundations of our operations for further growth.
+Our continued thanks go to our valued stakeholders, especially our shareholder base for your support throughout 2023.
+From the platform started in 2022, we have in 2023 built an increased base in which to drive significant growth and shareholder value in 2024.
+There is significant potential in this fast-developing market, and we are more committed than ever, to unlocking and realising the potential of CYBER1 into the future.

-Stockholm, 5 May 2023.
+Stockholm, 24 May 2024.

 Robert Brown Group President and Executive Director